 Move items like those books to return to the library or returns you are taking back to the store from house to your car trunk immediately, shares Amy Trager, certified professional organizer.
 “If they’re already in my car, I’m more likely to get them taken care of,” she says.
 Keep car clutter to a minimum too and you’ll always have room to store.

-Once you have made a decision to replace an item, let the original go, suggests Birdie with Birdie Brennan Custom Closets & Organizing, LLC.
+Once you’ve made a decision to replace an item, let the original go, suggests Birdie with Birdie Brennan Custom Closets & Organizing, LLC.
 Her rule, “never keep something that you have replaced.”
 That’s especially true for tech items you’ve upgraded.

 Instead of storing reusable bags in the house, Sheryl Hadley, president of Organization & Relocation, puts them right back in her car after every use.
 This way you won’t forget them when you go to the store and you won’t have a messy pile of bags cluttering up your mudroom.
 Win-win!